Gatehead-Bank-Broadband-Project/cfp-website/_posts/2021-06-01-howdoesbroadbandwork.markdown

 categories: broadband
 description: Explaining how broadband works
 ---
+## This project is considered to be abandoned due to news of a different commerical provider moving into the area.
+This page has therefore been archived.

 How does broadband work?
 There seem to be many misconceptions about how the internet is delivered to your home.
 This post mainly focuses on Openreach fixed-line broadband which is the most common variant of broadband used in the UK.
 Unless you explicitly get your internet from satellite or 3G/4G then you are most likely going to get your connection from a fixed-line connection. <br>
 {% include toc.md %}